 Most infants six months of age and younger are infected with whooping cough by their fully vaccinated siblings, especially two- and three-year-old siblings.
 Those who are not infected by their siblings, are often infected by their parents.
 More: .Timing of the routine infant and allergy and eczema at one year of age.
 2016, Kiraly, Allergy.

 Girls who received the first dose of DTaP at least one month after the suggested term developed allergies four times less frequently than girls who were vaccinated on time.
-Both boys and girls developed eczema two times less often if they were vaccinated at least one month after the programmed date.
+Both boys and girls developed eczema two times less often if they were vaccinated at least one month after the recommended date.

 Here it is also reported that vaccinated mice developed lung pathologies.